 GJP'S POLICY AGENDA

-Georgia Justice Project seeks to reduce the number of Georgians who are under correctional control and remove barriers to reentry for formerly justice-involved individuals.
-Pursuant to this mission, GJP has adopted the following policy priorities for the 2023 legislative session.
+Georgia Justice Project’s mission is to reduce the number of Georgians who are under correctional control and remove barriers to reentry.
+Our four policy priorities for the 2024 legislative session are listed below.
+You can learn more about GJP's history and approach to policy in this report.

 For more than 35 years, Georgia Justice Project has advocated for individuals and communities affected by the criminal legal system – whether those currently facing charges, preparing to return home from incarceration, or living with an old criminal record.
 Our experience on the ground with our clients feeds directly into our policy work.
 Recent accomplishments include: